LS-Instruments/WebSocket-Actor/README.md

 ## Example Code

 Look in the example folder for a comprehensive set of code examples covering the full functionality of the library.
+Within the source tree the examples can be found at the path `./Examples`.
+When installing the VIPM package you will find the examples at the path `(LabVIEW Root Path)/examples/LS Instruments AG/WebSocket-Actor`

 ## Note About Terminology